Contact CAPS for an Initial Consultation

 The clinicians at CAPS are licensed professionals that have been trained in a variety of theories and modalities of psychotherapy.
 Regardless of the theoretical orientation, most of the treatment we practice will be a brief model of psychotherapy.
 For some students this might mean 2 - 3 sessions to get some ideas about how to manage difficult situations or personal experiences.
 Other students might have a trial of 6 - 8 sessions to gain insight into their emotional experience and learn some strategies to inhibit distressing symptoms.
 Still others may benefit from a full semester to begin to manage their current distress.
 Most students experience some symptom relief after 4 sessions and the average number of sessions is about eight.
 In keeping with our brief model of treatment, students may receive a referral to a private practitioner in Philadelphia.
 This might happen during the initial consultation or after a brief trial of treatment, depending on the symptoms presented.
 For more about our referral services please check that page of our web site.

 You will receive an email and/or text message confirmation 24 hours before your initial appointment.
-Please arrive for your Initial Appointment 15 minutes early as there are several forms that need to be completed before your session begins.
+Please arrive 15 minutes early to complete forms.

-During the Initial Assessment, the clinician will gather additional information from you, get a clearer picture of your needs, and begin to plan with you, the most appropriate course of action.
-At times, this could involve a referral to group therapy, individual therapy, a community agency or professional who may better serve your needs.
+During the appointment, the clinician will gather additional information from you, get a clearer picture of your needs, and begin to plan with you, the most appropriate course of action.
+This may involve a planto continue individual therapy, try group therapy, or seek clinical care from an agency or clinicial provider in the community who can better serve your needs.